gouldsonium/the-modding-bungalo/_lists/ghoulified/read-me.md

 ## Preamble

-Ghoulified Reality is a hardcore perma-death focused modlist for The Elder Scrolls V: Skyrim Special Edition that focuses on completely overhauling the game's visuals and gameplay to create a more challenging and immersive experience.
+Ghoulified Reality is a hardcore (optionally) perma-death focused modlist for The Elder Scrolls V: Skyrim Special Edition that focuses on completely overhauling the game’s visuals and gameplay to create a more challenging and immersive experience.
 A fork of NGVO which is a visual only modlist, Ghoulified use Requiem to enhance the game for a more challenging and strategic experience, from combat to character progression.
-What separates this list from other Requiem lists is Ghoulified uses 3BFTweaks which makes the world more dangerous while still maintaining a sense of fairness and balance.
+What separates this list from other Requiem lists is Ghoulified uses 3BFTweaks and other addons which makes the world more dangerous while still maintaining a sense of fairness and balance.

 ## System Requirements